Chat with us, powered by LiveChat

 How Long Does Drug and Alcohol Rehabilitation Usually Take?

-The duration of drug and alcohol rehabilitation varies based on individual needs and program type.
-It can range from a few weeks to several months.
-Short-term programs may last a few weeks, medium-term programs about 90 days, and long-term programs several months or up to a year.
-After completing a formal program, ongoing aftercare and support are important for sustained recovery.
-The specific duration should be determined in consultation with healthcare professionals and addiction specialists.
+The duration of drug and alcohol rehabilitation varies based on individual needs and program type, ranging from a few weeks to several months.
+Short-term programs last a few weeks, medium-term about 90 days, and long-term several months to a year.
+Ongoing aftercare is crucial for sustained recovery.

 Can I Still Go to Work or School While in Drug and Alcohol Rehab?